The Voice UK: History

 On 24 May 2013, it was reported that BBC One was close to recommissioning the show for a third series in 2014.
-The next day, it was confirmed that it will return for a third series.
+The next day, it was confirmed that it would return for a third series.
 In July 2013, Jessie J and Danny O'Donoghue confirmed they would not be able to return as coaches for series 3 due to their music careers and touring.
 In September, Holly Willoughby and Reggie Yates announced they would not be returning as co-presenters for series 3.
 It was confirmed the same month that Kylie Minogue and Ricky Wilson would replace Jessie J and O'Donoghue.
 It was announced that Emma Willis and Marvin Humes would replace Willoughby and Yates as co-presenters for the third series.
 On 29 March 2014, the BBC confirmed the series would be returning for another two series.
 In April, Minogue confirmed that she would not return for the fourth series, due to clashes with her Kiss Me Once Tour.
 On 22 September, it was confirmed that Rita Ora would replace Minogue.

 In June 2015, it was announced Ora would be joining the twelfth series of The X Factor.
 In August 2015, it was announced that Paloma Faith would replace Ora, with Boy George replacing original coach Jones, who was let go and would not be involved in the fifth series' production.

 On 7 November 2015, it was announced that the fifth series of The Voice UK would be the last to air on BBC.
 On 23 November 2015, ITV announced they had acquired the rights to air The Voice UK for three additional series, set to begin airing in 2017.
 They also announced their plans to produce two additional series, The Voice Kids and an untitled ITV2 spin-off, both also set to air in 2017.
 The last episode aired on the BBC on 9 April 2016.
 The ITV2 spin-off show was axed on 8 August 2016, but it could return in the future.

 On 10 December 2020, ITV announced the tenth series of The Voice UK would premiere on 2 January 2021.

 In November 2021, only the new series of The Voice Kids was included by ITV as part of its Highlights brochure (for Christmas 2021), with the 2022 series of The Voice UK losing its Saturday night slot in January, to the Olly Murs hosted Starstruck format with Sheridan Smith, Adam Lambert, Jason Manford and Beverley Knight.